How much does care at home cost?

 - Penalties for a change of plans.
 Most agencies will specify a notice period if you wish to change or cancel visiting arrangements.
 However, some people told us that the notice period was difficult or impossible to meet.
 They ended up paying for unused care visits when their loved one was unexpectedly taken into hospital, for example.

 Before signing up with a home care provider, ask them for detailed information about fees, additional charges, notice periods and other terms & conditions.
 Download our list of questions to ask a home care agency to help you cover all the key points.

 Live-in care: what does it cost?

-Live-in homecare is becoming an increasingly popular choice for people needing full-time care.
+Live-in home care is an increasingly popular choice for people needing full-time care at home.

-There are two models of live-in care and costs vary depending on which of these options you choose.
+There are two common models for arranging live-in care and costs vary depending on which of these options you choose.

 Introductory care services

 Introductory care agencies act as a matching service and will introduce self-employed, private carers to the people who need them.
 Once an agreement to hire a carer has been reached, the carer is then paid directly by the client or their family, and all care arrangements can be made directly between the carer and their client.

 With this arrangement, the carers are often self-employed and responsible for paying their own tax and NI contributions.
 However, if arranging care in this way it’s important to check whether you will take on the responsibilities of an employer.

 Fully managed live-in service